pfdubois/BridgeBidding/source/JS.rst

    six hearts.
 No alert is required.
 #.
 1♥ - (X) - 3♣ shows a hand with weak values, not interested in game,
    with six clubs.
 No alert is required.
 #.
-1♣ - 2♠ is normally a strong bid, but by agreement can be preemptive.
-If
-   preemptive, alert it.
+1♣ - 2♠ is preemptive, alert it.
 #.
-1♥ - 3♣ is normally a strong bid, but by agreement can be preemptive.
+1♥ - 3♣ is preemptive, alert it.

-   It could also be a conventional bid such as a Bergen raise.
-If it isn't strong, it must be alerted.
+With some conventions a jump-shift could also be a conventional bid, such as a Bergen raise.

 Now let's consider the auction with no interference.